pachouriram123-a11y/mba-finance-ai-chatbot-dialogflow/README.md

 ## 🎓 Academic Relevance

-This project was developed as part of MBA Finance studies to demonstrate the application of Artificial Intelligence, Conversational AI, and Natural Language Processing in modern financial services.
+This project was developed as part of MBA/IPM Finance studies to demonstrate the application of Artificial Intelligence, Conversational AI, and NLP in modern financial services.

 ---